vue-pdf-viewer/starter-vpv-options-ts/README.md

     cd starter-vpv-options-ts
     ```

-2. **Install Dependencies**: Install the necessary dependencies using npm or yarn.
+2. **Install Dependencies**: Install the necessary dependencies using npm or yarn

     ```bash
     npm install